sajax/irsdkdocs/README.md

 ## Contributing

 All content is located under the `docs/` directory and written using Markdown.
-If you can add more informatin or improve clarity please make a change and submit it for inclusion.
+If you can add more information or improve clarity please make a change and submit it for inclusion.